 Eventually, we looked through the code; and yes, we were linking out via hidden text to every underground pill seller, male enhancement product, and pretty much a bunch of other undesirable neighborhoods.

 When we talked to the software folks, it sounded like they hadn’t updated the email client portion of their software for YEARS….so it was relatively easy to access.
 We even tried it, and it’s almost comical, but you could create an admin account on our site, as well as about 100 other winery sites, by using the generic combo of “Admin” and “password”.
 They said it had been done to set up the initial accounts but then never closed and since they hadn’t updated the software itself, the wider group of engineers (that had closed it) weren’t aware it was still an issue for anyone.

 Given that about half our yearly business occurs in that 6-week street between Thanksgiving and Jan 1st…..this almost closed our business.

 Luckily, the folks at Google were understanding and they helped more than they would otherwise…

 In any case, it’s still a tale we enjoy telling since it was truly such a complete and utter disaster!”

-Yooza!
-That sounds like an awful, and extremely stressful situation.
+Yowza!
+That sounds like an awful and extremely stressful situation.